 - Heat a large pot of water for the pasta.
 Salt it generously, and cook pasta until not quite al dente.
 The pasta will finish cooking in the sauce.
 Drain in a colander.

-- In a high-speed blender combine the steeped mushroom-rosemary mixture (including the liquid), ½ cup cooked mushroom mixture, cashews, 1 package cheese, miso, tapioca, nutritional yeast, vinegar, salt, onion powder, and nutmeg.
-Blend until smooth.
+- In a high-speed blender combine the steeped mushroom-rosemary mixture (including the liquid), ½ cup cooked mushroom mixture, cashews, 1 package cheese, miso, tapioca, nutritional yeast, salt, onion powder, and nutmeg.
+Blend until completely smooth.

 - Pour the sauce into the saute pan with the mushrooms (if pan isn't large enough to hold the finished recipe, use the pasta pot).
 Bring to a simmer, and add the cooked pasta to the sauce.
 Stir to coat.
 Add the spinach, and cook for a few more minutes or until spinach is wilted and dark green.
-Taste and add salt and/or pepper, if desired.
+Taste and add salt and pepper, if desired.
 For stovetop version, set aside to rest and thicken for 10 to 15 minutes before serving.

 For baked version: